schooltool-project/schooltool-book/source/features.rst

 Demographics and Contacts
 -------------------------

 * A school can customize the fields of demographic and other data stored for each person.
+Fields can be assigned to teachers, students, administrators or all people.

 * Each person can be associated with one or more contacts, typically parents or guardians in a primary or secondary school.
 Multiple students can be associated with a single contact.